-For the web server infrastructure, we recommend cvmfs-servermon which watches for problems in every repository's .cvmfs\status.json status file.
+For the web server infrastructure, we recommend standard Nagios HTTP checks.
+They should be configured with the URL http://\protect\T1\textdollarreplica-server/cvmfs/\protect\T1\textdollarrepository\name/.cvmfspublished.
+This file can also be used to monitor if the same repository revision is served by the Stratum 0 server and all the Stratum 1 servers.
 In order to tune the hardware and cache sizes, keep an eye on the Squid server's CPU and I/O load.